4rzael/quantum-cuda/README.md

 well as CUDA and Boost libraries.
 Fulfilling compilation requirements could be cumbersome at this stage and proper environment deployment instructions should be defined in the future.
-Running the produced binary would require a compatible GPU to run linear algebra computations on.
+At the moment running the produced binary would require a compatible GPU to run linear algebra computations on.
+It will soon be possible to automatically detect the absence of compatible GPU and compute all linear algebra on the CPU.